dggluz/fp-101/exercises.md

 ## `sum`

-Define the function `sum/1` which takes a list of number and return the sum of all them.
+Define the function `sum/1` which takes a list of numbers and return the sum of all them.
+Use recursivity.

+## `production`

+Define de function `production/1` which takes a list of numbers and return the production of all them.
 Use recursivity.